Alternative Choices for You

 SaturnVPN Review Conclusion

 SaturnVPN is great for getting into overseas streaming video sites.
-However, their retention of connection logs for an unspecified period means that you should not rely on this VPN for identity protection when downloading copyrighted material.
+However, their retention of connection logs for an unspecified period means that you should not rely on this VPN for identity protection.

 - Easy-to-use Cisco AnyConnect